mmonk33/QaseAppium/README.md

 ## Adding features

-The functions called through the steps in the case are described in this dictionary:
+The functions called through the steps in the case are described in Funcs.oy:
 ```Python
 functions = {
     'Press down': Remote.down,